-The FCHD Environmental Health division is participating in the multi-agency Land Development Services System Replacement project, scheduled to be implemented in spring 2020, with expanded functionality planned through FY 2021.
+The FCHD Environmental Health division is participating in the multi-agency Land Development Services System Replacement project, scheduled to be implemented in spring 2019, with expanded functionality planned through FY 2020.
 The system will provide a modern enterprise solution to support development plan review, permit and license issuance, code enforcement and inspection, and cashiering activities.
 The division also worked with the Department of Information Technology to modernize the field collection and pesticide application recording system for the Disease Carrying Insects Program.
 Paper-based methods and records were completely replaced with an end to end mobile data collection management system that provides real-time inspection and treatment data.

 The FCHDL continues to evaluate and assess technology to enhance and expand laboratory reporting and data analysis capabilities.
 In FY 2018, the FCHDL promoted hardware and software upgrades to enhance the existing Laboratory Information System (LIS) to enable electronic billing, ordering and reporting of laboratory results.
-In FY 2019, SoftMedia was purchased with installation and validation targeted for completion by early FY 2020.
+Plans for FY 2019 include the addition of the SoftMedia module, which allows all documents and images related to an individual client to be electronically scanned and stored.
 As part of the HCSIS/EHR project, interfaces to the existing LIS will be built to automate laboratory test requests and results delivery.
 The laboratory continues to work with the Department of Information Technology to expand capacity for secure, web-based access to laboratory test ordering and results.